sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

       <ul>
         {/*
-         * Here we render the list of images including the ones we're uploading
+         * Here we render the list of images, including the ones we're uploading
          * and the ones we've already uploaded
          */}
         {images.map((file) => {